pallosp/conic_research_sympy/docs/api.md

  - For point conics the lines will be complex conjugates.
  - For symbolic conics returns an unevaluated `sympy.Function`.

-Algorithm: Jürgen Richter-Gebert, Projective Geometry, section 11.1
+*Algorithm*: Jürgen Richter-Gebert, Perspectives on Projective Geometry, section 11.1

 <a id="degenerate_conic.ExtractPoint"></a>